Coherence of Augmented Iwasawa Algebras: Non-coherence for two groups

 \begin{jthm} \h Let $G$ be a $p$-adic Lie group.
 If $kG$ is a coherent ring, then the category of finitely-presented smooth mod $p$ representations of $G$ is an abelian category.\\ \end{jthm}

 In Theorems \ref{kG_3 not coherent thm} and \ref{kH_3 not coherent thm}, we have proved that not all $p$-adic Lie groups have a coherent augmented Iwasawa algebra.
 It is natural to ask whether all $p$-adic Lie groups must have the category of smooth mod $p$ representations being abelian.
-We show here this is also not the case -- again the counterexamples are the groups in Theorems \ref{kG_3 not coherent thm} and \ref{kH_3 not coherent thm}.
+We show in this subsection that this is also not the case -- again the counterexamples are the groups in Theorems \ref{kG_3 not coherent thm} and \ref{kH_3 not coherent thm}.\\ Recall, since $k$ is a (discrete) field of characteristic $p$, a smooth representation of $G$ is simply a representation where each vector is fixed by some compact open subgroup of $G$.
+We denote this category $\mathcal{C}_{k}(G)$, and the full subcategory of finitely-presented smooth representations $\mathcal{C}_{k}^{\mathrm{fp}}(G)$.\\ We give a class of examples of finitely-presented smooth mod $p$ representations, namely, compact induction of the trivial representation from a compact open subgroup.

 \begin{jprop} \h Let $G$ be a $p$-adic Lie group, and $H \leq G$ be an open compact subgroup.
-The left $kG$-module $\faktor{kG}{\epsilon_G(H)}$ is a finitely-presented smooth (mod $p$) representation of $G$.\\ \end{jprop} \begin{jpf} \h The module $kG/\epsilon_G(H)$ is a module over $kG$ and hence a representation of $G$ where $G$ acts via its natural inclusion into $kG$.
+The left $kG$-module $k\Big(\faktor{G}{H}\Big) \cong \faktor{kG}{\epsilon_G(H)}$ is a finitely-presented smooth (mod $p$) representation of $G$.\\ \end{jprop} \begin{jpf} \h The module $kG/\epsilon_G(H)$ is a module over $kG$ and hence a representation of $G$ where $G$ acts via its natural inclusion into $kG$.
 We also have that